cloudamqp/terraform-provider-cloudamqp/website/docs/d/instance.html.markdown

 # cloudamqp_instance

 Use this data source to retrieve information about an already created CloudAMQP instance.
-In order to retrieve the correct information,the CoudAMQP instance identifier is needed.
+In order to retrieve the correct information, the CoudAMQP instance identifier is needed.

 ## Example Usage